BioComputingUP/caid2-reference/src/README.md

 Given the list of targets in the references, it retrieves the predicted structures from AlphaFoldDB.

-Then you can generate disorde and binding predictions with the [AlphaFold-disorder](https://github.com/BioComputingUP/AlphaFold-disorder)
+Then you can generate disorder and binding predictions with the [AlphaFold-disorder](https://github.com/BioComputingUP/AlphaFold-disorder)
 package: